harding/old-docs-history-bitcoin.org/en/developer-guide.md

 ## The Bitcoin Block Chain

 The block chain provides Bitcoin's ledger, a timestamped record of all confirmed transactions.
 Under normal conditions, a new block of transactions is added to the block chain approximately every 10 minutes and historic blocks are left unchanged.

-This document will describe for developers this normal operating condition and then describe both common and uncommon non-normal operating conditions where recent block chain history becomes mutable.
-Tools for retrieving and using block chain data are provided throughout.
+This document describes this normal operating condition, along with conditions that can cause recent block chain history to become "mutable" (changeable), and provides tools for retrieving and using block chain data.

 ### Block Chain Overview